kingfisher

 ```bash

-kingfisher gitlab repos list --group my-group
+kingfisher scan gitlab --group my-group --list-only

 # include repositories from all nested subgroups

-kingfisher gitlab repos list --group my-group --include-subgroups
+kingfisher scan gitlab --group my-group --include-subgroups --list-only

 # skip specific projects when listing or scanning (supports glob patterns)

-kingfisher gitlab repos list --group my-group --gitlab-exclude my-group/**/legacy-*
+kingfisher scan gitlab --group my-group --gitlab-exclude my-group/**/legacy-* --list-only

 ```